Generalized Hamming weights of additive codes and geometric counterparts: Explicit lists of blocking sets found via ILP searches

 \section{Explicit lists of blocking sets found via ILP searches}

-In this section we collect a list of interesting blocking sets that we have found by integer linear programming computations.
-Some of them show that there are no uniqueness results for certain parameters.
+In this section we collect a list of interesting blocking sets that we have found by integer linear programming computations using the \texttt{ILOG CPLEX} solver without any symmetry reductions or specific settings.
+Some of these examples show that there are no uniqueness results for certain parameters.
 Others have larger cardinalities than the optimum blocking sets but require a smaller maximum line multiplicity.
 For each example we state an explicit list of generator matrices of all involved subspaces.